7–12 Jul 2024

 Chairperson: Albino Perego and Oleg Korobkin

 The recent detections in gravitational waves of binary neutron star and black hole-neutron star mergers have confirmed their relevance both from an astrophysical and a fundamental physics perspective.
-Additionally, GW170817 confirmed that compact binary mergers are primary sites for r-process nucleosynthesis and the central engine of electromagnetic counterparts, including kilonovae and gamma-ray bursts.
+Additionally, GW170817 confirmed that compact binary mergers could be primary sites for r-process nucleosynthesis and the central engine of electromagnetic counterparts, including kilonovae and gamma-ray bursts.
 The detailed modeling of the mergers represents an open challenge that is key to predict and to interpret observations.
 This session welcomes presentations that illustrate the most recent and advanced progress in modeling the strong field dynamics occurring in mergers, as well as models that describe the production of kilonovae, gamma-ray bursts and r-process nucleosynthesis.
 Presentations about the physics and the microphysics entering all these models are also welcome.

 • Gravitational Waves (GW)